ryanprince/symbolic-music-graph-bpe-4/README.md

+## Directories

+ * `trained_tokenizers` -- the output directory for the scripts in `tokenizer_training_scripts`

+ * `tokenizer_training_scripts` -- learn tokenizers and output them into `trained_tokenizers`

+ * `data` -- where the Maestro dataset gets downloaded

+ * `util`

+ * `archive` -- some timestamped versions of files will copy to here

+## Tokenizer Learning Scripts

+ * `python -m tokenizer_training_scripts.train_REMI_basic` -- Generates a REMI tokenizer that does not use BPE.
+Saves the result to a JSON file in the `./trained_tokenizers directory` and adds a copy to the `./archive directory`.

+ * `python -m tokenizer_training_scripts.train_REMI_bpe` -- Generates a BPE tokenizer that's based on REMI tokens.
+Saves the result to a JSON file in the `./trained_tokenizers directory` and adds a copy to the `./archive directory`.

-## Scripts
+## Data Scripts

-`python ./fetch-maestro-dataset.py` -- Downloads and extracts the Maestro MIDI dataset into the `./data` directory.
+ * `python -m fetch-maestro-dataset` -- Downloads and extracts the Maestro MIDI dataset into a subdirectory within the `./data` directory.
 Overwrites the existing copy by erasing it first.
 After extracting its contents, moves the `.zip` file to the `./archive` directory, in case it's useful later.

-`python ./generate-remi-basic-tokenizer.py` -- Generates a REMI tokenizer that does not use BPE.
-Saves the result to a JSON file in the `./tokenizers directory` and adds a copy to the `./archive directory`.

-`python ./generate-remi-bpe-tokenizer.py` -- Generates a BPE tokenizer that's based on REMI tokens.
-Saves the result to a JSON file in the `./tokenizers directory` and adds a copy to the `./archive directory`.